 Getting to that level of detail and familiarity can be trickier than it sounds, however.
 Painstaking market research is time-consuming and difficult to maintain on an ongoing basis, especially with so many emerging channels and trends influencing buyers in new ways.

-Here are our tips for building an accurate and effective customer profile that’s unique to your best prospects — and keeping it accurate as your market and customer base continue to evolve.
+Here are our tips for building an accurate and effective customer profile that’s unique to your best prospects — and keeping it accurate as your market and customer base continue to evolve and you continue to embrace conversion rate marketing.
 As it turns out, the best resources are right at your fingertips — members of your own team!

 1. Talk to sales.

 Find out the central problem most buyers are looking to solve using your solution, the one question they ask time and time again, and the most common misconception about your product.
 For instance, if you find that many customers are unaware that your software has a certain feature, maybe add a brief video showcasing that feature to your website's home page, or write a blog post highlighting its functionality and use cases.

 They can offer a treasure trove of insight into your customers’ perspectives and ongoing problems.
 What common issues are your customers struggling with?
 How can you make it easier for them to adopt your solution?
 What resources can you provide to improve their experience with your product and recommend it to others?

 Browse LinkedIn groups, Quora, Reddit, and popular review sites to see what conversations your product is inspiring.
 How are people discovering your product?
 Are they using it in conjunction with another tool that you could partner with, or in unexpected or innovative ways you could highlight on your blog?
 Use these conversations to inform a deeper understanding of who your customers are and shine a spotlight on members of your community.

 4. Monitor your analytics.